qbwc/qbwc/README.md

 Open config/initializers/qbwc.rb and check the settings there.
 The defaults are reasonable, but make a new GUID for owner_id.

+(Re-)start your app.

+Quickbooks *requires* HTTPS connections when connecting to remote machines. [ngrok](https://ngrok.com/) may be useful to fulfill this requirement.

+## QuickBooks Configuration

+Install [QuickBooks Web Connector](http://marketplace.intuit.com/webconnector/) on the machine that has QuickBooks installed.

+On the QuickBooks machine, visit the path /qbwc/qwc on your domain over an HTTPS connection.
+Download the file it provides.
+In QuickBooks Web Connector, click "Add an application", and pick the file.
+Give Quickbooks the password you specified in config/initializers/qbwc.rb.

 ## Features

 QBWC was designed to add quickbooks web connector integration to your Rails 4 application.